0 Part Course |

 • What’s hidden/missing in the guarantee small print?

-• Acquiring an eye for detail – the insurer’s and the insured’s mind-set
+• Acquiring an eye for detail – the insurer and the insured’s mindset

 • The six-billion-dollar question for all guarantees

-• What are the main types of guarantee?
+• What are the main types of guarantees?

-• When is a ‘guarantee’ not a guarantee – why it’s what it says inside the tin that matters – understanding ‘guarantee jargon’
+• When a ‘guarantee’ is not a guarantee – why it’s what it says on the tin that matters – understanding ‘guarantee jargon’

-• Why is understanding the different guarantee types important for drafting purposes?
+• Why understanding different guarantee types is important for drafting purposes

 • Examining the commercial rationale for guarantees and how that could affect your drafting